About Kwinana Industries Council

-I have had the pleasure of working with the KIC on its Executive Committee for the past seven years, and in my second year as President I am pleased to provide this summary on behalf of the KIC Board.
+I have had the pleasure of working with the KIC on its Executive Committee for the past 11 years, and as President I am pleased to provide this summary on behalf of the KIC Board.

-Welcome to the 2019 KIC Annual Report.
-Activities described in this report will provide a clear insight to how KIC members are proactively working with each other and the boarder community to ensure a sustainable, bright, long term future exists for all.
+Welcome to the 2023 KIC Annual Report.
+Activities described in this report will provide a clear insight to how KIC members are proactively working with each other and the boarder community to ensure a sustainable and bright future exists for all.

-Over my 25 years working in industry, I have seen many changes in economic conditions and have been inspired by the determination of Kwinana industry to innovate, adapt and remain relevant.
-Unfortunately, a number of similar industrial operations throughout Australia have been slow to change and as a result have either reduced operational activities or transitioned their investments offshore.
+Over my years working in industry, I have seen many changes in economic conditions and have always been inspired by the determination of Kwinana industry to innovate, adapt and remain relevant.
+Regrettably, a number of similar integrated industrial area operations throughout Australia have been slow to adapt to headwinds, and as a result they have either reduced operational activities or transitioned their investments offshore.

-For the most part, the Kwinana Industrial Area (KIA) has punched well above its weight, and is recognised internationally for its growth, longevity and the +150 cross boundary process flow synergies between KIA businesses.
+For the most part, the Kwinana Industrial Area (KIA), within the Western Trade Coast (WTC), has punched well above its weight, and is recognised internationally for its growth, longevity and its more than 170 cross boundary process flow synergies between KIA businesses.

 Mr Albert Romano